webpack-contrib/mini-css-extract-plugin/README.md

 };
 ```

-#### `noRuntime`
+#### `runtime`

-##### `Boolean`
+Type: `Boolean`
+Default: `true`

-An option to avoid the runtime generation.
-Assets are still extracted and can be used for a custom loading methods.
+Allows to enable/disable the runtime generation.
+CSS will be still extracted and can be used for a custom loading methods.
 For example, you can use [assets-webpack-plugin](https://github.com/ztoben/assets-webpack-plugin) to retreive them then use your own runtime code to download assets when needed.

 `true` to skip.